1970s Soviet Union aliyah: Dropouts

-Israel was concerned over the dropout rate, and suggested that Soviet émigrés be flown directly to Israel from the Soviet Union or Romania.
-Israel argued that it needed highly skilled and well-educated Soviet Jewish immigrants for its survival.
 In addition to contributing to the country's economic development, Soviet immigration was also seen as a counterweight to the high fertility rate among Israeli-Arabs.
 In addition, Israel was concerned that the dropout rate could result in immigration being banned once again.
 According to Israeli Immigrant Absorption Minister Yaakov Zur, "over half of Soviet Jewish dropouts who immigrated to the United States assimilated and ceased to live as Jews within a short period of time...it could jeopardize the whole program if Jews supposedly going to Israel all wind up in Brooklyn and Los Angeles.
 How will the Soviets explain to their own people that it's just Jews who are allowed to emigrate to the U.S.?"

-Most Soviet Jews who emigrated to Israel who had stronger Jewish identities came from the Baltic states, Moldova, Uzbekistan, Azerbaijan and Georgia, while the dropouts were mainly assimilated Jews from the Russian heartland.
+The Soviet Jews who emigrated to Israel tended to have stronger Jewish identities and largely came from the Baltic states, Moldova, Uzbekistan, Azerbaijan and Georgia, whereas the dropouts were mainly assimilated Jews from the Russian and Ukrainian heartland.
 Overall, between 1970 and 1988, some 291,000 Soviet Jews were granted exit visas, of whom 165,000 migrated to Israel, and 126,000 migrated to the United States.